rowntreerob/gratelp/README.md

 ![View the map](https://github.com/rowntreerob/gratelp/blob/main/grlp_map_ui.png)

-Map server & public hosting for the tail-end of a longer processing sequence and distillation of travel blog collections to a simple, deeplinked map containing a set of markers that on-click, will link to a blog post, in whose body the place was mentioned.
+Map server & public hosting for the tail-end of a longer processing sequence and distillation of travel blog collections to a simple map containing a set of markers providing entire journey summary.
+These markers, on-click, link directly to a blog post in whose body the place was originally mentioned.